 The Authority may use a contract let by any department, agency or instrumentality of the United States government and/or any department, agency, office, political subdivision or instrumentality of any state or states pursuant to New York State Finance Law Section 163(10)(e).
 This type of procurement option is called "piggybacking".
-The Authority must evaluate multiple factors in order to determine the appropriateness of piggybacking, including: (1) determination of the need for the product or services; (2) consideration of the procurement method by which the original contract was awarded; (3) an analysis of alternative procurement sources including why a competitive procurement or use of a centralized contract is not in the Authority's best interest; and (4) reasonableness of the cost.
-The Authority's evaluation of these factors and rationale for using piggybacking should be set forth in the procurement record.
-The consent of the originating agency must be obtained where the Authority proposes to piggyback by using an amendment to an existing contract of that originating agency.
+The Authority must evaluate multiple factors in order to determine the appropriateness of piggybacking, including: (1) determination of the need for the product or services; (2) consideration of the procurement method by which the contract to be piggybacked was awarded; (3) an analysis of alternative procurement sources including why a competitive procurement or use of a centralized contract is not in the Authority's best interest; and (4) reasonableness The Authority's evaluation of these factors and rationale for using of the cost. piggybacking should be set forth in the procurement record.
+The language in the original contract must include the allowance of piggybacking.
+Additionally, the consent of the originating agency must be obtained where the Authority proposes to piggyback by using an amendment to an existing contract of that originating agency.
 Alternatively, the Authority may execute an independent contract based upon the equivalency of product or services being procured and pricing contained in the original contract.